 The next day, we exerted ourselves and turned left down the beach to discover what was in the other direction.
 The beach was chocabloc full of seaweed and it was difficult to get through.
 We ended up walking back from the beach and following a four wheel drive track that went past the cliffs and rocks on that side.

 We found heaps of great spots to camp (no toilets though so you would have to be self contained) and heaps more nooks and crannies to explore.
-Em was searching for rock fairies and when she got tired of walking we found a rock in the sun.
+Lala was searching for rock fairies and when she got tired of walking we found a rock in the sun.
 We sat contentedly in the sunshine.
-Rick said to me, ‘Shall we head back?’ and I said, ‘Nah, not yet.
+El Enrique said to me, ‘Shall we head back?’ and I said, ‘Nah, not yet.
 I’m quite happy sitting here.’
 So we sat in the winter sun for a while longer before heading back to camp.

 Time to Relax

 Once back at camp, we read books and relaxed.
 Because there was nothing much to do, we didn’t feel guilty about not doing anything.
 In the afternoon, a few wispy clouds started rolling in.
 We watched with anticipation as it became an incredible sunset.